 If you head south, you’ll come across Whale Overlook, where people occasionally spot gray whales migrating between mid-December and March.

-It’ll take around an hour or two to complete the round trip, and it’s a relatively moderate walk for all ages.
+The round trip will take around an hour or two, and it’s a relatively moderate walk for all ages.
 On the way back, there is a bit of an uphill hike that may prove challenging, but the trail is dotted with rest stops and benches.

 Pets and bikes are not allowed on this trail, and there are no toilets or water points (so pack some to take with you).

 This trail is popular with runners and hikers, and since pets are allowed, you’ll see many dog walkers too.
-There are no trash cans along the route, so hikers are expected to clean up after themselves (and their pooches).
+No trash cans are along the route, so hikers are expected to clean up after themselves (and their pooches).

 Most of the trail comprises broad pathways that overlook stunning ocean views.
-The Coastal Trail is also the home of the only visible searchlight shelter in the park.
+The Coastal Trail also houses the only visible searchlight shelter in the park.

 There is a spot on this trail called the ‘Hump,’ which leads off to the tide pools.
 And another path, the Spur Trail, also provides access to the tide pools.